curlyLasagna/Big-Data-Term-Project/main.typ

 = Midterm Progress

 == Pivot
-This project has pivoted from predicting the upvote score of a post via LLM to predicting the intrinsic engagement and quality of a comment, relative to its originating subreddit by a fine-tuned RoBERTa model.
+This project has pivoted from predicting the upvote score of a post via LLM to predicting the intrinsic engagement and quality of a comment, relative to its subreddit by a fine-tuned RoBERTa model.
 This change was necessary due to the absence of a direct link between the comment data and the original posts, which removed the context required for accurate post-level prediction.
 The new goal is to classify a comment's relative popularity ($Y$) based purely on its linguistic features and community context ($X$).
-Specifically, we shift from a regression task (predicting the exact score) to multi-class classification, where the target variable are bins of upvotes (e.g., 'Controversial', 'Baseline', 'High Quality', 'Viral').
+We shift from a regression task (predicting the exact score) to a multi-class classification task, where the target variable are bins of upvotes (e.g., 'Controversial', 'Baseline', 'High Quality', 'Viral').

 == Loading the dataset

-Due to the massive size of the dataset, our team does not have enough storage capacity to keep the entire dataset locally.
+Due to the massive size of the dataset, our team does not have the storage capacity to keep the entire dataset locally.
 Fortunately, HuggingFace's `dataset` library allows us to stream portions of the data.
 We selected 100,000 random rows from the dataset and excluded columns that were not relevant to our analysis: `subreddit_id`, `id`, `created_utc`, and `controversiality`.
 Since the dataset is unsorted, these 100,000 samples are expected to be randomly distributed.

 == Exploratory Data Analysis
 Examining the distribution of score values, we find that most posts in the dataset have only a single upvote, with no additional votes.
 Since this value dominates the data, a model trained without adjustment would likely predict a score of 1 for most inputs.
-To address this bias, we use the Python package #link("https://github.com/SteiMi/denseweight")[denseweight], which assigns higher weights to more interesting data points.
-Incorporating these weights into the loss function allows us to use weighted MSE, helping the model focus on the more informative samples.
+To address this bias, we will use weight cross-entropy as our loss function during the training portion.
+We will leverage pytorch's CrossEntropyLoss function.

-Looking at the average of upvotes per subreddit, we have the following statistics
+Looking at the average of upvotes per subreddit, we have the following statistics:
 #table(
+    columns: (auto, auto),
+    table.header(
+        [*Statistic*], [*Value*]
+    ),
+    [mean], $2.139$,
+    [std], $1.859$,
+    [min], $-7$,
+    [25%], $1$,
+    [50%], $1.75$,
+    [75%], $2.525$,
+    [max], $31.75$
 )

 #figure(
     image("./score_frequency.png"),
-    caption: ["Frequency of votes, excluding the value 1"] )
+    caption: [Frequency of votes]
+)

 #image("positive_words.png")